BKJackson/dataagent/README.md

 ## 📄 License

-This project is created for evaluation purposes.
+This project is open source for educational and demonstration purposes.
 All dependencies maintain their respective licenses.

 ---